Common Types

 and animplementation

 ) or shorthand (an artifact file or type, as a string); the step IDs are executed in alphanumeric order (the reason for this is that it allows subclasses to interleave or overwrite steps).
-Note that artifact files and dependencies on this artifact are ignored, but where defined on a nested operation they are respected, and outputs are taken from the last operation only. -
+Note that artifact files and dependencies on this artifact are ignored, but where defined on a nested operation they are respected, and outputs are taken from the last operation only.
+Where this artifact type is used to define an effector, an inputinput_name

 brooklyn.tosca.artifacts.Implementation.NoOp